Mejez6603/comrent-firebase/README.md

     ```

 3.  **Set up environment variables:**
     Create a `.env` file in the root of the project and add the necessary API keys.
-The Resend API key is required for sending emails.

     ```.env
     RESEND_API_KEY=your_resend_api_key